ikvk/imap_tools/README.rst

         # COPY messages with uid in 23,27 from current folder to folder1
         mailbox.copy('23,27', 'folder1')

-        # MOVE all messages from current folder to INBOX/folder2
+        # MOVE all messages from current folder to INBOX/folder2, move by 100 emails at once
-        mailbox.move(mailbox.uids(), 'INBOX/folder2')
+        mailbox.move(mailbox.uids(), 'INBOX/folder2', chunks=100)

         # DELETE messages with 'cat' word in its html from current folder
         mailbox.delete([msg.uid for msg in mailbox.fetch() if 'cat' in msg.html])